 Metz Cathedral is an exceptional building and represents the “culmination of Gothic art”, according to one of its many architects, Pierre Perrat.
 Respecting the principles of Gothic architecture, its spire and its 41 metres in height give it the appearance of soaring skywards.
 It is the tallest cathedral in France, along with the cathedral in Amiens.

-Nicknamed the “the Good Lord’s Lantern”, Metz Cathedral is characterised by approximately 6,500 m² of stained glass, which makes it one of the most glazed buildings in the Christian world.
+Nicknamed the “the Good Lord’s Lantern”, Metz Cathedral is characterised by approximately 6,500 m² of stained glass windows, which makes it one of the most glazed buildings in the Christian world.
 In France, Chartres Cathedral, which is renowned for its stained glass windows, only counts 2,600 m².
-Metz Cathedral contains glass from every era, from the thirteenth century to the twentieth century.
-We can admire the works of famous artisan glaziers like Hermann de Münster (14th century), who created the west window, Théobald de Lixheim (16th century) and Valentin Bousch (16th century), considered to be the greatest glass painter of the Lorraine Renaissance.
+Metz Cathedral contains stained glass windows from every era, from the thirteenth century to the twentieth century.
+We can admire the works of famous glass craftsmen like Hermann de Münster (14th century), who created the west window, Théobald de Lixheim (16th century) and Valentin Bousch (16th century), considered to be the greatest glass painter of the Lorraine Renaissance.
 After the Second World War, many of the cathedral’s stained glass windows were destroyed and several artists were called upon to decorate the new stained glass windows.
 Jacques Villon, Marc Chagall and Roger Bissière were all involved and their work added a contemporary touch to the building.

 To learn more about Metz Cathedral:

 With more than 700,000 visitors each year, it is the most visited building in the Grand Est region and the flagship for cultural events in Metz and the region.
 For Metz, it is a symbol that is both spiritual and political, of architecture and heritage, of land and identity.